serverless/blog/posts/2017-04-21-introducing-serverless-plugin-iopipe.md

 ## What Else?

-While we are at it, why not keep your IOpipe npm package up to date?
+While we're at it, why not keep your IOpipe npm package up to date?
 Upgrading automatically provides the latest speed, developer experience, and feature enhancements.

 While the process of auto-upgrading the package could be a separate post, the main idea is to fire off a [child process](https://nodejs.org/api/child_process.html) to run some npm commands.
 We ❤️ [yarn](https://yarnpkg.com) at IOpipe, so we also support that.